MSchlumpf/lab7/README.md

 # Lab 7
 ## Runge-Kutta I

-The Bogacki-Shampine method has the Butcher tablau
+Kutta's third order method has the coefficients
 <p align="center">
 <img src="stuffy_stuff/formula.png" width="200">
 </p>
 and consists out of two RK methods of order two and three.
 Both RK methods differ only in the weights *b_i*.

-We want to use these methods to find a stationary solution to the nonlinear Schrödinger equation
+We want to use this method to find a stationary solution to the nonlinear Schrödinger equation
 <p align="center">
 <img src="stuffy_stuff/nls1.png" width="200">
 </p>